orca-zhang/influxdb-c/README.md

     };
     ```

-- Then, just send out:
+- Then send out the series by calling `post_http`:

     ```c
     post_http(&c,